faceyspacey/rudy/docs/respond-modules.md

 First of all, by now many have figured out similar practices.
 Most are busy just using them.
 But there's a vocal majority of people lacking in the appropriate experience.

-The React/Redux community isn't too be trusted--because they are torn between taking Redux to its logical conclusion (which looks like the RFR approach) vs. trying to look like standard React.
+The React/Redux community isn't too be blindly followed--because they are torn between taking Redux to its logical conclusion (which looks like the RFR approach) vs. trying to look like standard React.
 Teachers across the web are more concerned with teaching learners who just want to learn New React.
 Redux is being forgotten at an alarming pace.

 If you follow mainstream approaches, you were using `componentDidMount` and `componentWillReceiveProps` to do data-fetching.
 And then on top of that you are dispatching multiple actions.
 Hooks, though simpler, is no different.